 From the parking lot, you can either walk left to the Milford Sound Lookout or right towards the cruise terminal.
 Both options offer great views, so pick the one that looks promising on that particular day.
 The iconic shot from Milford Sound is that of a dominating Mitre Peak.
 However, depending on the season and the weather, that composition may or may not work.
 I was lucky enough to catch some light in the sky after all the rain earlier, but the action happened away from Mitre Peak.
 It’s still a lovely sunset

 Milford Sound is a beautiful part of New Zealand and should definitely be on any landscape photographer’s itinerary.
 If you can, stay for a few days to catch a variety of weather conditions.
 If not, do some research and make the most out of the time you have.
 Hopefully, this article has been somewhat helpful in that.
-As always, let me know what you think in the comment section and let’s chat!
+I also recommend watching my YouTube video covering Milford Sound, and as always, let me know what you think in the comment section and let’s chat!